If you are experiencing a life-threatening emergency or you are in immediate danger, call 911.

-This group is for female identifying survivors of sexual assault.
+This group is for all students who have been a victim of sexual violence.
 Within an understanding and accepting environment, members share experiences and feelings.
 The group works to help reduce guilt, develop coping strategies and strengthen self-esteem.
-This skills group meets Thursdays from 5 to 7 p.m.
+This skills group meets Thursdays from 5 to 6:30 p.m.

 Supporting Students with Anxiety

 Understanding Yourself and Others

 In a safe and supportive environment, this interpersonal process group offers an opportunity to relate to those experiencing similar concerns.
 Group members are able to increase self-awareness by exchanging genuine and honest feedback within the group.
 This process group has multiple undergraduate and graduate sessions that meet Tuesdays from 3:30 to 5 p.m. and 5:30 to 7 p.m.

 Schedule an initial consultation with a therapist by calling 315.443.8000, or use the Patient Portal.
 Be sure to mention you are interested in joining a group.

 Group therapy focuses on developing insight, changing behavior, and improving relationship skills.
 In the group setting, students struggling with similar concerns can share feedback with each other and learn new ways of coping.
 In our Group Therapy program, group members meet weekly for 90 minutes with one to two staff therapists throughout the semester.

 - Difficulty in social situations and making friends

 - Frequent arguments with others